 Most of all, having the insurance money gave Di the chance to heal.
 To grieve without having to worry about paying the bills, where to live, and how to get around.
 To give her daughters a chance to grow up together.

 Insurance advisors always talk about preparing for the unexpected things in life.
 Planning so that if something does happen your family will be able to carry on somehow without you.
 Everyone always thinks that it can’t happen to them.
-They will live a long life and this insurance policy is somehow money that might be better spent elsewhere.
-Until it happens to them.
+People think that they’ll live a long life and an insurance policy is money that might be better spent elsewhere, until it happens to them.
 Can you even begin to imagine what’s Di’s life might have been like had there not been an insurance policy to help her?

 Today, Di is a successful coach and entrepreneur on two continents.
 She is a mother, a grandmother and a partner.
 Her advice?
 Life insurance is a ‘no brainer’.
-That is the kind of advice that can only come from someone who has lived it.
+Unfortunately, that is the kind of advice that can only come from someone who has lived something like this.

 Check out the full video here https://youtu.be/haLEBM3Ls5o

 If you yourself have questions about how you and your loved might benefit a life insurance policy, there are a few different avenues to explore here.
 Our FAQ’s page offer some quick insights.
 You could sign up for our newsletter and receive a free pdf highlighting some common misconceptions about insurance.
 And of course, you can book a call.
 I am always happy to talk about this stuff because I believe it can make a real difference in people’s lives.

 You’re probably thinking; ‘Do I feel lucky?’
 Well, do you, punk?